Tyk Multi Data Center Bridge

 • You have a single, simple, point of access for configuration of your complex API infrastructure and yet deploy multiple Developer Portals, if required, to provide access to different user groups (e.g. Internal and External).

-• You can physically segment teams and environments within a single physical data centre, giving each team full control of its own API gateway and server resources without the noisy neighbours you might experience in a standard self-managed deployment.
+• You can physically segment teams and environments within a single physical data center, giving each team full control of its own API gateway and server resources without the noisy neighbors you might experience in a standard self-managed deployment.

 • You can deploy gateways with whichever mix of cloud vendors you wish.

-• You can mix and match cloud and on premises data centres.
+• You can mix and match cloud and on premises data centers.

 Improved resiliency, security and uptime